 There are currently five known types of fillings used in restorative dentistry: Gold filling, Silver Amalgam fillings, Composite fillings, Ceramic Fillings, and Glass Ionomer (acrylic) fillings.
-Your dentist will help you choose the right type of dental fillings for your teeth.
+Your dentist will help you choose the right type of dental fillings in San Pablo for your teeth.

 So, what truly affects that pain you feel during a tooth filling procedure?